oracle/weblogic-kubernetes-operator/documentation/staging/content/introduction/design.md

 date: 2019-02-23T20:51:51-05:00
 draft: false
 weight: 2
-description: "Define the expected roles of an administrator, the operator, and domain resources."
+description: "Define the expected roles of an administrator, the operator, and domain and cluster resources."
 ---

 The WebLogic Kubernetes Operator (the “operator”) is designed to fulfill a similar role to that which a human operator would fill in a traditional data center deployment.
 It contains a set of useful built-in knowledge about how to perform various life cycle operations on a domain correctly.